 In particular, soon after reunification the People’s Air Force of Eastern Germany was merged with the West-German ‘Luftwaffe’, whose name was retained and which became the German Air Force still operating today.
 The result of the merger was not ideal from a logistic and supply chain point of view, with too many aircraft and helicopters with radically different designs – implying different spare parts, maintenance procedures, specialized training, … Consequently, all Soviet models, which had been the backbone of the East German forces, were soon stricken-off the military register, many of them going to private collections.

 For this reason, you can often find former GDR aircraft in museums all over Europe.
 Clearly, many of them remained in the territory of their bygone mother Country, enriching local air collections and museums.
-This post is about two less-known gems of the kind close to Berlin and Leipzig.
+This post is about three less-known gems of the kind close to Berlin and Leipzig.
 These photographs were taken during visits in 2017.

 This collection is located on the outskirts of the town of Cottbus, easily reachable about 70 miles southeast of Berlin.
 The premises occupied by this mainly open-air museum are to the south of the former local airport/base which was more recently converted into another solar plant.
 Actually, a hangar from here dating from WWII was dismounted and relocated to the state of Virginia.